How to (Definitively) Pronounce Linux

 I don’t really care how people pronounce my name, but Linux is always Lih-nix.

 But can you really trust a quote?
 Aren’t there lots of quotes of lots of things?
-Great question, so here’s a video of him saying that exact thing:
+Great question, which is why the video at the top of this post is him saying that exact thing.

 End of discussion.